 Anyang-si Gyeonggi-do, South Korea Travel Guide

 This guide an exploration of a destination a blend of urban excitement and natural calm.
-It a chance to experience authentic Korean life, away from the typical tourist routes, creating a connection to the country's heart.
+It a chance to see authentic Korean life, away from the typical tourist routes, creating a connection to the country's heart.

 Gwacheon